TheRoks/next16-commerce/STEPS.md

 - Go to deployed version.
 I added cache here to all components cachable.
 - See the initial page loads.
 Almost my entire page is already available.
 So fast.
-- See all boundaries, cached stuff.
+- See all boundaries,client stuff, cached stuff.
 - Again, every cached segment will be a part of the statically generated shell from Partial Prerendering.
 - On client side navs, it can also be prefetched for even faster navigations.
 Only in deployed that prefetching is enabled.
-Params are already known for the entire page.
-It's so fast!
+Params are already known for all links on the page.
 - Remember i have purposefully added slows, and i didn't optimize my db.
 Very simple nextjs app.
 - We don't see the params of the product on client side navs, because they're already known.
-We see them only on the initial load here, after that the remote cache handles it.
+And for full page, they're cached at the CDN edge after first generation.
-- Show revalidation working with cacheTag.
+- (Show revalidation working with cacheTag).
-- Follow best practices and it should all just work out the box, giving you max performance.
+- Follow best practice patterns I showcased and it should all just work out the box, giving you max performance.
 - There is no reason to be avoiding dynamic APIs anymore.
 There is not static and dynamic pages.
-No weird hacks or workarounds or multiple data fetching strategies.
+No weird hacks or workarounds or multiple data fetching strategies or client fetching.
+Every data fetch is server components!
-- Every data fetch is server components!
-One paradigm, one mental model, performant and composable by default.
+- In modern Next.js, we can have one paradigm and one mental model, performant and composable by default.